mariolinguito/codingadventures/content/blog/google-has-its-cemetery-i-have-my-one-end-of-life-of-some-projects/index.md

 ---
 It comes a time when someone has to choose on what to spend energy so it is inevitable to shut down or freeze something.
 Well, this is a list of projects that I want to shut down, that I don't want to dedicate my time and myself because some reasons (that I listed in this post).
 Plus, I want to say in this post what is my plan for the future.

 PS.
 Okay, I know that this can be a little bit annoying for someone, but I started this blog for myself (this is why I'm not so obsessive about analytics).
-I publish articles sometimes, so if someone found this helpful; in the end, this can be good for everyone; otherwise: good for me.
+In the end, this can be good for everyone; otherwise: good for me.

 It is a time to make a little cleaning of my tangle of thoughts.

 ## The cemetery